aimclub/Fedot.Industrial/docs/source/Basics/ts_classification.rst

 discretization and triangulation of the initial data space with simplicial complexes.

-Several features can be obtained in FEDOT-TSC using a TDA-based generator:
+Several features can be obtained in Fedot.Ind using a TDA-based generator:

 - Number of Holes
 - Maximum Hole Lifetime